 Fleetwood Discovery LXE 40G

 Located directly at the back of the motorhome is the master bedroom section, complete with a king-size bed and a large wardrobe.
-There’s a TV section and dresser before you head out into the secondary bedroom or bathroom.
+There’s a TV section and dresser before you head out into the bunkhouse bedroom or bathroom.
 These two pieces are divided by a wall running down the middle, requiring the need to pass through one before accessing the main bed.

-Reaching the main living space there’s a small couch and dinette as well as a kitchen complete with a fridge.
+Reaching the main living space there’s a small couch and dinette as well as a kitchen complete with a fridge freezer.
 The couch and dinette are opposite a television area, providing plenty of space to walk between sections.
 This space also provides enough of a gap to cook without the risk of bumping into anything.

 One of the best features that make the Fleetwood Discovery LXE 40G one of the best Class A motorhomes for a full-time living is its solar panel.
 The panel keeps everything charged as you put out up to 450 horsepower on the road.
-Once you’re ready to stop, you’ll be thankful for the automatic leveling jacks.
+And once you’re ready to stop, you’ll be thankful for the automatic leveling jacks.

 However, the engine isn’t the only popular feature as the Freedom Bridge chassis keeps your RV above ground regardless of the weight inside it.
 The chassis can hold up to 43,000 pounds.